 b.
 Eating environment

-We have painted our hall to make it a welcoming eating environment and displays are prevalent that affirm good manners, positive social interaction and encourage healthy eating choices.
+Children eat lunch together in our hall.
+We work to make this a welcoming eating environment and encourage good manners, positive social interaction and we encourage healthy eating choices.

 c.
 Water provision